 We are bringing together corporate services across the APS to help boost our ability to deliver public service.

-Shared service models help governments and organisations drive productivity increases by reducing system duplication, enabling improved data collation and providing consistent user experiences.
+Shared service models help governments and organisations drive productivity increases by standardising business processes, reducing system duplication, enabling improved data collation and providing consistent user experiences.

-The Department of Finance retains the strategic policy and governance functions for the Shared Services Program, as well as the SDO which delivers shared corporate services to its client agencies.
+The Department of Finance retains the strategic policy and governance functions for the Shared Services Program, and also manages the Service Delivery Office which delivers shared corporate services to its client agencies.